InseeFr/Bauhaus/documentation/src/content/docs/guides/variables/explanation/access-control.md

 Groups carry the `seriesIris` that make this possible; a group linked to no series resolves to an empty stamp set, and is therefore invisible under `STAMP`.

+Those `seriesIris` are written by the [operations mirror](/Bauhaus/guides/variables/explanation/operations-mirror/), which stamps each series' IRI onto its group as a `r:UserID`.

 ## Where the strategy is applied

 Two mechanisms coexist, because they answer different questions.